 They were in pretty decent shape, but had some areas where someone seemed to have repeatedly dropped a knife point-down, or something like that, and some aged coffee? stains (or maybe burns?) that no amount of bleach would get rid of.
 And since I repainted the cabinets, the counters looked even worse in comparison.

-We started by cleaning the countertops as much as possible.
+We started the “move out cleaning” by cleaning the countertops as much as possible.
 I bought some Mr. Clean Magic Erasers in preparation for this step, but then forgot to use them.
 I feel like it was probably the cleanest it ever has been anyway.
 You can also see here that we have replaced the hardware in the kitchen and that it really brings out the metal tile backsplash.
 We didn’t plan it that way, but it worked out nicely.

 K removed the top piece of the cooktop so we could get right up to the edge of the part that is set into the counter.
 We also turned off the gas so the pilot lights wouldn’t be lit.